lakshayb30/ChatApp/README.md

 ## Usage
 1. Open the application in a web browser.
-2. Enter a username and choose a chat room.
+2. Enter a username and enter room no.
 3. Start sending and receiving messages in real time.